Remove Problematic Teeth

 Tooth Extractions in Wilmington

-Though extractions can seem intimidating, Thrive Family Dental offers compassionate, comfortable care that will put you at ease in the dentist’s chair.
+Though extractions can seem intimidating, Thrive Family Dental in Wilmington offers compassionate, comfortable care that will put you at ease in the dentist’s chair.
 Dr. Friberg uses advanced technology and extraction methods to ensure that your tooth removal is as painless and efficient as possible.
 Whether you have a damaged tooth or a problematic wisdom tooth that needs to be removed, you are in caring hands with Dr. Friberg.
+Contact our practice today

 Common Reasons for Extraction

 The most common reason for tooth extractions is to remove wisdom teeth that are growing in improperly.
 The majority of adults choose to have their wisdom teeth removed when they erupt between the ages of 18-25.
 This is because most people do not have enough space in their mouths for the wisdom teeth to erupt properly without causing any damage to the surrounding teeth.
 Tooth extractions may also be required if a tooth is damaged by an injury or tooth decay and cannot be saved with a root canal.